 - Let cool.
 Make sure to let the cookies cool completely before adding the glaze on top.
 If they are still warm, the glaze could melt.

-Make sure the glaze has dried completely, then place in an airtight container or bag.
+- Store: Make sure the glaze has dried completely, then place iced lemon cookies in an airtight container or bag.
 If stacking in layers, use a piece of parchment or wax paper in between to avoid sticking.
-They will stay fresh at room temperature for about 5 days.
-If your kitchen is humid, you may want to store them in the fridge so that the glaze doesn’t soften.
-You can also freeze the cookies for up to 3 months.
+They will stay fresh for about 5 days.
+Refrigerate if your kitchen is humid.

 Lemon Cookies